sirkapil/nehu/pages/date.md

 + I have the patience to listen to your pain.
 + I have never kissed any girl💋 before.
 But, yeah I can make you go crazy like no one ever did before 💖
 + I don't have 6 packs.
 But, I'm fit💪 and I prefer workouts at home instead of going out to gym and choosing stuffs like steroids.
 + I'm a mature person.
-So, I can tolerate your immature behaviour, But sometimes i can act like a child in front of you.😇
+So, I can tolerate your immature behaviour, But sometimes, i can act like a child in front of you.
+(Childish nature) 😇
 + There is an innocent kid☺, arrogant warrior 😎, blunt writer  and dirty humourous fellow 🙈 in me.
 + I have good reading and writing skills (luckily).
 So, you can expect handwritten romantic letters 📜 with chocolate bars🍫 occasionally.
 + I'm a retro type outdated fashion fellow.
 Usually, can be seen in formals.
 But, We can go for shopping of latest fashionable stuffs.🎩